-Laryngoscopy is the visual exam of the voice box, also called the larynx, and the vocal cords.
+Laryngoscopy is an exam of the voice box and vocal cords.
 It can be done as:

-Laryngoscopy is used to examine and diagnose problems inside the throat.
+Laryngoscopy is used to check for and diagnose problems inside the throat.
 It is most often done to:

 Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review potential problems, like:
+Your doctor will review potential problems such as:

 Leading up to your procedure:

 Local or general anesthesia may be used for a laryngoscopy.
 Local anesthesia will numb the throat.
 With general anesthesia, you will be asleep.